-(Note: This is an updated post with additional step-by-step photos and instructions added.
-You can read original post with comments here.)
+(This is an updated post with new step-by-step photos and instructions.
+You can read original post with tons of comments here.)

 Best French Toast Casserole